 Thus, distance networks are important for PINNs, both in the strong and energy forms.
 Research on distance networks primarily focuses on exploring admissible displacement field compositions to better train PINNs.
-The following is a review of distance networks: Lagaris et al. (1998) \citep{admissible_earliest_paper} initially proposed the concept of PINNs as well as the construction of admissible displacement fields that meet essential boundary conditions, but only provided a general mathematical form and specific construction methods in regular domains, i.e., converting the distance network into a multiplication by coordinates.
-Later, Lagaris et al. (2000) \citep{lagaris2000neural} proposed the construction of admissible displacement fields for irregular domains.
-McFall et al. (2009) \citep{mcfall2006artificial,mcfall2009artificial} discussed in detail the procedure for solving boundary value problems of arbitrary boundary shapes using neural networks.
-With PINNs receiving significant attention in recent years, this research area has been revitalized, and Berg et al. (2018) \citep{complex_PINN_a_method_to_construct_admissible_function} proposed the form of admissible displacement fields in \Cref{eq:admissible_distance}, where the particular solution network $\boldsymbol{h}(\boldsymbol{x})$, distance network $\boldsymbol{D}(\boldsymbol{x})$, and general network $\boldsymbol{u}_{g}(\boldsymbol{x};\boldsymbol{\theta})$ are all approximated through fully connected neural networks, essentially similar to the method proposed by Lagaris et al. (2000) \citep{lagaris2000neural}.
-Later, Rao et al. (2021) \citep{PINNstrong_form_in_elastodynamics} extended the form of admissible displacement fields to linear elastic dynamics; Sheng et al. (2021) \citep{admissible_in_PINN_energy_form} proposed using RBF (Radial Basis Function) instead of the fully connected form of the distance network to solve the energy form of PINNs.
-It is worth mentioning that Sukumar et al. (2022) \citep{boundary_conditions_distance_functions} discussed PINNs' distance networks in great detail, even satisfying force boundary conditions in addition to displacement boundary conditions.
+The following is a review of distance networks: Lagaris et al. (1998) \cite{admissible_earliest_paper} initially proposed the concept of PINNs as well as the construction of admissible displacement fields that meet essential boundary conditions, but only provided a general mathematical form and specific construction methods in regular domains, i.e., converting the distance network into a multiplication by coordinates.
+Later, Lagaris et al. (2000) \cite{lagaris2000neural} proposed the construction of admissible displacement fields for irregular domains.
+McFall et al. (2009) \cite{mcfall2006artificial,mcfall2009artificial} discussed in detail the procedure for solving boundary value problems of arbitrary boundary shapes using neural networks.
+With PINNs receiving significant attention in recent years, this research area has been revitalized, and Berg et al. (2018) \cite{complex_PINN_a_method_to_construct_admissible_function} proposed the form of admissible displacement fields in \Cref{eq:admissible_distance}, where the particular solution network $\boldsymbol{h}(\boldsymbol{x})$, distance network $\boldsymbol{D}(\boldsymbol{x})$, and general network $\boldsymbol{u}_{g}(\boldsymbol{x};\boldsymbol{\theta})$ are all approximated through fully connected neural networks, essentially similar to the method proposed by Lagaris et al. (2000) \cite{lagaris2000neural}.
+In DEM, Samaniego et al. \cite{loss_is_minimum_potential_energy} were the first to employ distance function in order to impose Dirichlet boundary conditions.
+Later, Rao et al. (2021) \cite{PINNstrong_form_in_elastodynamics} extended the form of admissible displacement fields to linear elastic dynamics; Sheng et al. (2021) \cite{admissible_in_PINN_energy_form} proposed using RBF (Radial Basis Function) instead of the fully connected form of the distance network to solve the energy form of PINNs.
+It is worth mentioning that Sukumar et al. (2022) \cite{boundary_conditions_distance_functions} discussed PINNs' distance networks in great detail, even satisfying force boundary conditions in addition to displacement boundary conditions.

 In summary, research on distance networks seems to have reached its developmental limit at the methodological level.
 In the future, the concept of distance networks is expected to be more widely integrated into various PINNs and operator learning algorithms, aiming to enhance the accuracy of these algorithms and reduce their reliance on hyperparameters.